KarolMajerczyk/Notebook/README.md

 Relative units, such as em or rem, are relative to another length value.
 For example, em is based on the size of an element's font.
 If you use it to set the font-size property itself, it's relative to the parent's font-size.

 Note: There are several relative unit options that are tied to the size of the viewport.
 They are covered in the Responsive Web Design Principles section.

-Now let's start fresh and talk about CSS inheritance.

 Every HTML page has a body element.